Free Shipping from $25

 Once you have applied there, extend on to the lengths.

-Apply the first time with a brush, segmenting carefully so that every part of the hair comes into contact with the product.
+Apply with a brush, segmenting carefully so that every part of the hair comes into contact with the product.

 By doing this you will help get better coverage and also better color vibrancy.

-Many women take the arrival of grey hair as an opportunity to go lighter.
-Some in fact choose to go blonde.
+As we said earlier, many women take the arrival of grey hair as an opportunity to go blonde.

-And if your client has already gone blonde, but her dark regrowth is showing, the regrowth needs to be taken blonde first before you do anything else.
+If your client has already gone blonde, but her dark regrowth is showing, then it is the regrowth that needs to be taken blonde first before you do anything else.

-For dark roots or for full head bleaching, we would suggest that you use Brilliant Blondexx with Bond Protect.
+For the roots, we would suggest that you use Brilliant Blondexx with Bond Protect.

 It is gentle enough to be applied on the root area, and yet it has powerful lift and will allow you to lift with only 20 Vol developer in most cases.